Edoardo Masciangelo

-Edoardo Masciangelo (born 8 July 1996) is an Italian professional footballer who plays as a left-back for club Frosinone.
+Edoardo Masciangelo (born 8 July 1996) is an Italian professional footballer who plays as a left-back for club Catania.

 Club career

 Masciangelo is a youth product of the Roma and Fiorentina youth academies.
 He joined Arezzo in the Serie C, and after 2 seasons joined Piacenza in 2017.

 After a successful 2017–18 season with Piacenza where he was considered one of the best young players in the Serie C, Masciangelo transferred to FC Lugano in the Swiss Super League.
 Masciangelo made his professional debut for Lugano in a 2–1 Swiss Super League win over FC Sion on 22 July 2018.

 On 27 January 2019, Masciangelo joined to Juventus U23 on loan with an obligation to buy until 30 June 2019.

 After Juventus bought out his rights, on 30 August 2019 he joined Pescara on loan.
 On 24 January 2020, Pescara made the transfer permanent.

 On 21 July 2021, he joined Benevento on loan with an obligation to buy.

 On 31 January 2023, Masciangelo was loaned out to fellow Serie B club Palermo until the end of the season, with an option to buy.

 On 19 July 2025, Masciangelo signed with Frosinone in Serie B.